 15. Will my child get the same matric certificate as students in other schools?

-Elsen Academy is an independent school that has decided to write exams that are set by an external examining body.
-Other alternatives to the government set exams are Cambridge and the IEB.
-SACAI is our exam body of choice and we are a registered SACAI centre.
+Elsen Academy is an independent school that has decided to write exams that are set by an external examining body named SACAI, and is a registered SACAI centre.
 SACAI is accredited with UMALUSI that issues all matric certificates, therefore our matric certificates are the same as the certificates issued at other schools.

 16. My child suffers from dyslexia, what support is there for him?

 Our teachers use extensive resources that are dyslexia-friendly, i.e. power-point presentations, songs and rhymes to help learn concepts, mind-maps, diagrams, etc. Using technology in our classrooms such as iPads and laptops enables students to find their most suitable method to learn.
 We encourage a blended learning approach where at times, work can be accessed on a laptop or iPad and the lessons are online or sent to the students via their Google Drive, email or Google Classroom.
 This means that the work is presented in a way that the student has both visual and auditory input and the student can repeat the lessons as often as is necessary.